patrickbr/dotfiles/README.md

     $ cd
     $ git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout

 You might run into conflicts when files are already existing.
-In this case, delete them manually and repeat `dotfiles checkout`.
+In this case, delete them manually and repeat the checkout.
 You can also run `git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout -f` to overwrite existing files.
 You could also commit them locally and merge them...

 # Managing dotfiles